I want teach you how to create your own DIY reclaimed wood signs!

 -an old sheet or towel

 - Find some old wood.

-Antique stores, lumber yards, and Facebook Marketplace, or your parent’s old fence, are all places to start to locate wood in your area.
+Antique stores, lumber yards, and Facebook Marketplace, or your parent’s old fence are all places to locate wood in your area.
 Examples of reclaimed wood include old wooden fencing, wood from an old house, old pallets, barn wood, etc… As long as the wood is somewhat old so that it looks weathered you will be good to go.

 - Cut it to length if needed.

 The length of the board depends on what you would like the sign to say and if you will be putting a picture of some kind on it.
 Sometimes you won’t need to do any cutting if the board is already at a desired length.
 However, if a board is too long for the lettering, you will need to do some measuring first to see where the lettering will start and stop and then cut it to length.
 Tip: I use a mitre saw for this.

 Using a sander, sand the whole board down including the sides and the back.
 Having an electric sander makes this job a lot easier.
 Wet a paper towel or an old rag just slightly and wipe the wood down to remove excess dust after sanding.